Baghdad: Modern landmarks

-The historic Jewish quarters of Bataween and Shorja is home to numerous sites that are associated with Jews.
+The historic Jewish quarters of Bataween and Shorja is home to numerous sites associated with Jews.
 These sites were preserved during the Ba'athist regime.
-However, after 2003, many of them are in poor conditions.
-Meir Taweig Synagogue is the only active synagogue of Iraq, which have a large compound, that consist of community center, Jewish school and library.
+However, after 2003, many of them are in poor condition.
+Meir Taweig Synagogue is the only active synagogue of Iraq, having a large compound that consists of a community center, Jewish school and library.
 Daniel Market (Souq Danial), which was named after Menahem Saleh Daniel, still bears the same name.
 It is popular for fabrics and shoes.
-The Great Synagogue of Baghdad, the oldest synagogue of Iraq, is now restored as a museum.
-Al-Habibiyah Cemetery is the largest Jewish cemetery in Baghdad, home to around 1,000 graves.
-The Tomb of Joshua, now a Muslim shrine, is believed to be the burial site of Joshua.
-Shaykh Yitzhak Tomb and Synagogue was preserved until 2003.
-Today it is neglected.
-Other sites includes House of Sassoon Eskell and library of Mir Basri.
+The Great Synagogue of Baghdad, the oldest synagogue of Iraq, is restored as a museum.
+Al-Habibiyah Cemetery is the largest Jewish cemetery in Baghdad, home to about 1,000 graves.
+The Tomb of Joshua became a Muslim shrine, but is believed to be the burial site of Joshua.
+Shaykh Yitzhak Tomb and Synagogue was preserved until 2003. but has since become neglected.
+Other sites include House of Sassoon Eskell and library of Mir Basri.

 The Sabian–Mandaean Mandi of Baghdad is a Mandaen temple in al-Qadisiyyah.
 It is the main community center for Mandaeans in Iraq.
 Plans are underway to demolish and build a larger one to accommodate more worshippers.
 A cultural institute for Mandeans is also in Baghdad.
 The city is home to Baba Nanak Shrine, a sacred site in Sikhism.
 It was destroyed during the Iraq War in 2003.
-In the Kadhimiya district of Baghdad, was the house of Baháʼu'lláh, (Prophet Founder of the Baha'i Faith) also known as the "Most Great House" (Bayt-i-Aʻzam) and the "House of God", where Baháʼu'lláh mostly resided from 1853 to 1863.
-It is considered a holy place and a place of pilgrimage by Baha'is according to their "Most Holy Book".
+In the Kadhimiya district of Baghdad, was the house of Baháʼu'lláh, (Prophet Founder of the Baháʼí Faith) also known as the "Most Great House" (Bayt-i-Aʻzam) and the "House of God", where Baháʼu'lláh mostly resided from 1853 to 1863.
+It is considered a holy place and a place of pilgrimage by Baháʼís according to their "Most Holy Book".
 On 23 June 2013, the house was destroyed under unclear circumstances.

-Baghdad Zoo used to be the largest zoological park in the Middle East.
+Baghdad Zoo was once the largest zoological park in the Middle East.
 Within eight days following the 2003 invasion, however, only 35 of the 650 animals in the facility survived.
 This was a result of theft of some animals for human food, and starvation of caged animals that had no food.
 Conservationist Lawrence Anthony and some of the zoo keepers cared for the animals and fed the carnivores with donkeys they had bought locally.
 Eventually Paul Bremer, Director of the Coalition Provisional Authority in Iraq after the invasion, ordered protection for the zoo and enlisted U.S. engineers to help reopen the facility.
-Al-Zawraa Park is also part of the zoo, which is main urban park of the city.
+Al-Zawraa Park is also part of the zoo, which is a main urban park of the city.